How to make traditional Irish Porridge

 On the other hand, Scottish porridge is made from oatmeal that has been ground into a fine powder and then simmered in water or milk until it thickens into a smooth, creamy consistency.
 Scottish porridge is often served with salt, while Irish porridge is usually sweetened with honey or brown sugar.
 Both are nutritious and filling breakfast options that have been enjoyed for centuries in their respective countries.

-How to Cook Porridge
+How to Make Porridge

-Traditionally in Ireland, we make porridge with water and a pinch of salt to highlight the flavour of the oats.
-It is often served with a generous drizzle of honey and a splash of milk or a splash of whiskey as a little extra treat on the weekend.
-Children always love porridge with a few dark chocolate nibs added in which creates a beautiful bowl of chocolate heaven, I know my daughter does.
+We place the oats in a saucepan covered with water and cook them until fully cooked.
+Once the porridge is cooked, it is often served with a generous drizzle of honey and a splash of milk or a splash of whiskey as a little extra treat on the weekend.
+How to make porridge is a simple process, and with a little practice, you will get a perfect bowl of porridge every time.

 Irish porridge recipe